 The Perchten

-Perchten are an ancient Alpine folk tradition that you can experience personally between November and December during your holidays in Austria and Bavaria.
+Perchten are an ancient Alpine folk tradition that you can experience personally between November and December during your holidays in Austria.
 As is so often the case in life, there are two sides to the Perchten, good and evil: the beautiful Perchten ("Schönperchten") and the ugly Perchten ("Schiachperchten").

 The Schönperchten bear good wishes for the New Year, whereas the Schiachperchten drive away the evil spirits of wintertime and are guaranteed to give goosepimples to many a person, not just the kids.
 No wonder: Those ugly Krampusses, with their carved masks, shaggy pelts and loud bells, are really scary creatures.
 Many a naughty child has the threat of a visit from the Perchten looming over their head.
 Adults also occasionally prefer the safer confines of their own home just after nightfall during Krampus season…